Calls blur on the element.

 or page.setDefaultTimeout(timeout) methods.

-This method returns the bounding box of the element, or null
+This method returns the bounding box of the element, or null if the element is not visible.
+The bounding box is

 calculated relative to the main frame viewport - which is usually the same as the browser window.